 8 – Link Power

-You might be hearing a lot of talk lately that backlinking is dead.
-Gary Illyes is a webmaster trends analyst for Google and he says link power (backlinks) continues to be an important factor with regards to where Google ranks your page.
+You might be hearing a lot of talks lately that backlinking is dead.
+Gary Illyes is a webmaster trends analyst for Google and says link power (backlinks) continues to be an important factor regarding where Google ranks your page.
 However, today Google’s algorithms can even pick up on references to a website without a link, and this seems to be the easiest and best approach in 2019 to ‘backlinking’.

 9 – Image Searches